 Getting here –

 Initially there is little cost to newly joined members.
-We will not ask you for a membership fee until we are well into Michaelmas Term.
+Free taster sessions are available in Week 1 and a membership fee is not required until well into Michaelmas Term.
 This gives new members enough time to decide whether shooting is for them.
-The club has equipment which it can loan free of charge to members, and ammunition costs for the smallbore season are relatively low about £3.50 for a box of 50 rounds.
+After that, the cost of a session which covers the use of ammo and the share of the range hire for that session is about £3.50.

 The club can supply kit to new members, but for those shooters who stay on and who are serious about continuing the sport during their time at Oxford, we recommend they begin to buy (over time) bits of their own kit.
 This usually begins with a shooting jacket during Easter Bisley.